CiscoVE/DirectoryBundle/README.md

 ### Authentication

-You can also use this bundle for authenticating your users against a directory.
+You can also use this bundle to authenticate your users against a directory.
+For this purpose the bundle provides a simple form authenticator service.
+To use this service implement a `simple_form` login as described in the [Symfony Cookbook article on custom authenticators][1].

-TODO: documentation
+[1]: symfony.com/doc/current/cookbook/security/custom_password_authenticator.html